blue-luke/ckad-exercises/g.state.md

 </details>

 ### Create a PersistentVolumeClaim for this storage class, called 'mypvc', a request of 4Gi and an accessMode of ReadWriteOnce, with the storageClassName of normal, and save it on pvc.yaml.
 Create it on the cluster.
 Show the PersistentVolumeClaims of the cluster.
 Show the PersistentVolumes of the cluster

+30.yaml
+No need to explicitly link pvc with pvs.
+Pvcs pick up any pv available in that namespace I still don't fully understand the kinds of storage in cluster, nor the relationships between pvc, pv, storageclass, storage volumes, etc...

 <details><summary>show</summary>
 <p>